 Ages: 6–8, entering first through third grades

-Campers will delve into the wild, wonderful world of insects through hands-on activities, games, and exploration.
-Through the lens of insects, topics explored through the week include biodiversity, adaptations, natural cycles, and how all living things are connected.
+Campers will delve into the wild, wonderful world of birds through hands-on activities, games, and exploration.
+Through the lens of birds, topics explored through the week include biodiversity, adaptations, natural cycles, and how all living things are connected.
 Cycles day highlights a stream exploration (please bring old shoes).
-The last day of camp includes a trip to Whipple Dam.
+The last day of camp includes a trip to a local beach area.
 Friday evening is an opportunity for families to experience the magic of camp together through ice cream, campfire performances, night walks, and a chance to camp out at Shaver’s Creek Environmental Center!
 (Families need to bring all of their own equipment if camping out.)
 Pancakes are served on Saturday morning.

 Registration Information